Cassiopeia: a group of five bright stars in the shape of a W, to be found in the northern sky.

 The ensemble also have a great interest in contemporary music and in supporting the work of new Irish composers, and intend to commission new works for wind quintet for performance in Ireland and internationally.
 They will give the first performance of a new work by Sean O’Callaghan at a concert in Wicklow in July 2014.

 Cassiopeia Winds have performed across the country as well as completing a tour of Dublin churches.
 They have a passion for collaborating with other artists, such as renowned pianist Finghin Collins with whom they performed the Poulenc Sextet in 2011, followed by concerts at the Music for Wexford Concert Series in 2012 and at Waterford Music in 2013.
 Recent concerts in 2014 include a performance at the launch of the Galway Midwinter Festival, and a day-long residency at the RTÉ lyric fm stage at the Bloom Festival in Dublin.
-The ensemble will perform a weekend of concerts as part of the 2014 New Ross Piano Festival in September.
+The ensemble performed a weekend of concerts as part of the New Ross Piano Festival in September 2014 and performed at the Joan Trimble Centenary concert at the Ardhowen Theatre, Enniskillen in June 2015.

 Credit: Emily Manning